Greetings

 Dear Colleagues and Friends,

-Yasushi Nagata, MD, PhD, FACR.
+Yasuhi Nagata, MD, PhD, FACR

 Secretary General of FARO